jfassad/ec2-consistent-snapshot/README.md

     removed after the EBS snapshot is taken.
 This option will be ignored with --mysql-stop

+  --mysql-slave-status-file FILE
+    Store the SLAVE STATUS output in a file on the snapshot.
+It will be removed after the EBS snapshot is taken.
+This option will be ignored with --mysql-stop

 - --mysql-stop

     Indicates that the volume contains data files for a running MySQL database.